7680 Wright Road

 eBird Bar Charts by Season

-Please note that the Fairfield-Franklin county line runs through Pickerington Ponds Metro Park.
+The Fairfield-Franklin county line runs through Pickerington Ponds Metro Park.
 (See the map below for the location of the county line.) eBird hotspots are organized by county.
 If you carefully keep your bird records by county, be sure to use the specific hotspots in this park so that the birds will be assigned to the proper county.
-The general hotspot for Pickerington Ponds is in Franklin County.

 Pickerington Ponds Trails